 The Board includes eight appointed seats for specific organizations.
 The appointed seats include a member from the County’s Board of Supervisors, a member of the San Diego City Council, a representative from one of the CDBG Consolidated Plan jurisdictions, the County’s Health and Human Services Agency, the County’s Public Housing Authority, the San Diego Housing Commission, the Workforce Partnership, and the U.S. Department of Veteran Affairs.
 In addition, the CoC Lead Agency’s CEO or designee, serves as an ex-officio Board member.
 In the event of a vacancy in one of the Appointed Seats, the designated organization shall appoint a new member to complete the vacating member’s term.
 When terms expire for the Appointed Seats, the designated organization shall identify whether the incumbent will continue for the upcoming term, or if a new organizational representative will be appointed to the seat.

-Governance Board, Elected Official Seats

-The Intergovernmental Council (IC), which serves in an advisory capacity to the Continuum of Care’s Advisory Board, shall identify potential Elected Officials to fill vacating seats who will ensure a diverse, countywide, representation.
-IC members shall attempt to recruit Elected Official Board candidates from their networks who meet those needs.

-The RTFH shall collect suggestions from members of the IC and develop a list of suitable Elected Official candidates for the Board.
-When vacancies occur in Elected Seats due to the expiration of an elected term, the IC shall reconvene to identify a new elected representative to fill the seat’s remaining term.
-The IC shall select either the incumbent or a new representative for the new term.

-Committee Members

-The Chair(s) of any committee established by the Advisory Board shall be a Advisory Board member.
-On an annual basis, Committee Chairs shall conduct an assessment of the members to ensure there is an appropriate mix of diversity, skills, knowledge and expertise appropriate to the committee’s focus.
-Potential members to Committees shall be approved by the Committee Chair(s), who shall seek approval by the CoC Advisory Board Chair.
-At least half of the committee members shall be CoC Advisory Board members or their designees.
-People interested in joining a committee, shall contact the Chair(s) of the committee.
-If the individual’s knowledge, experience, and background will help the committee achieve its goals, then the Chair(s) shall seek approval from the CoC Advisory Board Chair for the proposed member to join the committee.

 Annual Calendar